miharothl/VRND-Puzzler/README.md

 Check out the [video](https://youtu.be/4H1svPWik-I).

-## Process Section
+## Sketches

+Here are some conceptual sketches I created to lay down the design of the project.

+![Sketch](Media/sketch-01.jpg)

-# Persona
+## Persona

 I created a user persona called Michael.
 Michael is an 8-year-old gamer and has minimal experience with VR.
 He likes playing games and he is fascinated by the VR.
 He likes to solve the puzzles.

-## Sketches

-Here are some conceptual sketches I created to lay down the design of the project.

-![Sketch](Media/sketch-01.jpg)

 ## User Testing